Resource guide for new IT staff

 Familiarize yourself with your IT support options.
 They may include:

-• If you’re interested in learning more about DoIT Departmental Support and how DoIT can help support your unit, you can submit an inquiry.
+(Note: Departments interested in learning more about how DoIT Departmental Support can help support their unit can submit an inquiry.) - The DoIT Help Desk.

-• The DoIT Help Desk.
-You can also find technology support and information in the UW–Madison KnowledgeBase.
+- You can also find self-service technology support and information in the UW–Madison KnowledgeBase.

-• Visit it.wisc.edu for guides, service information and other helpful resources
+- Visit it.wisc.edu for guides, service information, and other helpful resources.

 Get software

 UW–Madison provides no-charge software through our Campus Software Library.
-Contact your local IT support for assistance installing software on your UW managed system.
+Contact your local IT support for assistance installing software on your UW-managed system.

 Understand your unit’s preferred communication paths